What is Deep Cleaning?

-As the name deep cleaning applies, the main difference is that the deep cleaning goes below the gum to remove plaque and tartar buildup from the tooth root where bone is effected by the infection, where as a regular cleaning only removes the plaque and tartar above the gum.
+As the name deep cleaning implies, the main difference is that the deep cleaning goes below the gum to remove plaque and tartar buildup from the tooth root where the bone is harmed by the infection.
+To contrast, a regular cleaning only removes the plaque and tartar above the gum.

 Periodontal disease can not currently be cured.
 It can only be controlled.
-So it is important to follow your dentist recommendations and follow-up maintenance known as periodontal maintenance.
+So it is important to follow your dentist’s recommendations and to regularly have follow-up maintenance cleanings known as periodontal maintenance.
 In addition to routine check ups, performing proper hygiene care at home is also very important to prevent the recurrence of this destructive disease.

-Please check with Dr. Baseri or dental hygienist if you have further question.
+Please check with Dr. Baseri or a dental hygienist if you have further questions.